What is Depression?

 Therapy for Depression

-Renew clinicians use a broad range of tools in order to support your recovery.
+Renew clinicians provide depression counselling and use a broad range of tools in order to support your recovery.
 These include Cognitive Behavioural strategies, Dialectical Behaviour strategies, distress tolerance, behaviour activation, stress and anxiety management, emotion regulation training, graded exposure therapies, setting boundaries, etc. Learn more about psychotherapy at Renew.

 Current research tells us that basic strategies such as daily exercise, good nutrition, healthy work-life balance, spending time with loved ones, enjoying relaxation time, decreasing screen time, prioritizing and optimizing sleep, and more, have a significant positive impact on mental health.